ghi-electronics/micropython-vsc-extension/README.md

   skipped.
 Move the loop body into a small function and call it from the loop — the breakpoint fires reliably inside the function.
 Under investigation.
-- **ESP32-S3 firmware update fails on Linux.** The extension's flash path aborts the handshake during the USB-JTAG reset sequence on Linux.
+- **ESP32-S3 firmware update fails on Linux.** The extension's flash path aborts the handshake during the USB-JTAG reset sequence on Linux only.
 Install manually from the terminal — see the Linux section under Requirements.
-Other boards and other platforms are unaffected.
+Windows and macOS flash ESP32-S3 normally through the extension.

 ## Requirements

 - A device running the MicroPython firmware with debugging support
 - VS Code 1.137 or newer

-Windows, Linux are all supported, and everything needed ships inside the extension — nothing to compile, no toolchain, no Python.
+Windows, macOS, Linux and ChromeOS are supported.
+Everything needed ships inside the extension — nothing to compile, no toolchain, no Python.

+### Windows

+Fully supported.

+### macOS

+Fully supported.

-### Linux only
+### Linux

 Install the udev rule once, then replug the board.